Part 2: Objects and Properties

 You should see a difference between using old data and new data.
 This is a great example why you need to use current data or data that matches your analysis period.

 5. When finished, clear the ZARYA_25544 check box in the Object Browser.
-This turns object off visually in both the 2D and 3D Graphics windows, but the object is still available analytically if needed.
+This turns the object off visually in both the 2D and 3D Graphics windows, but the object is still available analytically if needed.

-Aircraft object
+Inserting an Aircraft object

 The Aircraft () object models the properties and behavior of a vehicle that travels in a great arc route, generally above the surface of the earth.

-1. Insert an Aircraft () object using the Insert Default () method.
+2. Insert an Aircraft () object using the Insert Default () method.

 Renaming objects

 It's usual to rename objects in STK.
-If you choose not to rename your objects, STK will name them giving each object a number.
+If you choose not to rename your objects, STK will name them, giving each object a number.
 For instance, the first Aircraft () object that you insert will be named Aircraft1.
 The next Aircraft () object you insert will be named Aircraft2 and so on.

 2. Select Rename in the shortcut menu.